 While it is thought that Sucuraj was first settled in the 14th Century, there is no physical evidence for you to see.
 Augustine monks built a monastery with no accurate information on the date it was built.
 Rebuilding has been a regular occurrence, the first in 1309, the last in 1994.

-Venetians built a fort here in the 17th Century.
+Venetians built a Venetian fortress Fortica in the 17th Century.
 They also built the Church of St. Anthony which is still there today.
 However, what you see is a rebuild after the original was destroyed in the 19th Century.
 The old lighthouse is worth a visit, as is the Church of St. Jure.

 There is a reasonable choice of bars and restaurants in Sucuraj with shops selling all you might need.
 It is a typical Adriatic village with stone buildings, twisting, and narrow alleyways.
 You should explore the many bays and coves, found both on the north side and the south side of Hvar.

-In terms of accommodation, there is a choice of studios and apartments as well as houses, many offering great views over the harbour and the beaches.
+In terms of accommodation, there is a choice of studios, apartments, in motor camp as well as houses, many offering great views over the harbor and the beaches.
 Sucuraj is not for everyone and the locals would agree but it can offer a memorable holiday for those wanting something a little different.

-I recommend to watch the virtual tour about the best places to stay in Hvar in my video:
+Check out the virtual tour about the best places to stay in Hvar in my video or continue reading:

 Where in Hvar Should I stay?